-The LIC predicts that jobs for Kansas accountants will grow 16 percent between 2012 and 2022, which is faster than the national average in the field.
-Here's some employment projection data on some of the fastest-growing statewide occupation groups that may be available to graduates of Kansas accounting programs:
+The LIC predicts that jobs for Kansas accountants should grow 16 percent between 2012 and 2022, which is faster than the national average in the field.
+Here's some employment projection data on some specific accounting occupations that may be available to graduates of Kansas accounting programs:

 - Personal financial advisors: 32.3 percent

 - Logistics analysts: 29.4 percent

 - Accountants and auditors: 16.1 percent

 - Tax preparers: 13.9 percent

 Accounting, tax preparation, bookkeeping and payroll services firms employed most working accountants in 2014, encompassing around 28 percent of the total national workforce.